 No. ACCA trainees can chose to work in any business sector or combination of sectors to gain their PER, providing they work in a relevant role and are able to get the range of experience required to achieve the performance objectives.

 In order for work experience to count towards the PER, it must be supervised and verified by a suitably qualified person.
 While trainees can provide basic book-keeping and certain other services direct to the public, this cannot constitute 'approved accountancy experience' and therefore may not count towards the PER.

 However, basic bookkeeping and other accountancy work undertaken under supervision (eg on a sub-contract basis) may count towards the PER.

-A workplace mentor is an individual who supports your development in the workplace.
-A workplace mentor oversees your achievement of performance objectives and signs-off performance objectives once they have been achieved.
+A practical experience supervisor is an individual who supports your development, oversees your achievement of performance objectives and signs-off performance objectives once they have been achieved.
 Your practical experience supervisor will also sign off the time you claim in your role towards the 36 months’ requirement.

 The practical experience supervisor role is central to you completing the practical experience requirement of the ACCA qualification and achieving membership.

-Your workplace mentor should be someone with whom you work closely, who knows the type of work you are doing now, and who also knows the quality of your work.
+Your practical experience supervisor should be someone with whom you work closely, who knows the type of work you are doing now, and who also knows the quality of your work.
 Ideally this will be your line manager or the person to whom you report on particular projects or activities.

 In order to sign-off your performance objectives your practical experience supervisor should be a qualified accountant recognised by law in your country and/or a member of an International Federation of Accountants (IFAC) body.